 With members equally at home on the solo stage and in ensemble singing, The Clarion Choir has received widespread critical acclaim, and was invited to partake in the Lincoln Center White Light Festival as part of the inaugural concert of the new organ at Alice Tully Hall.
 Later in the same year, the choir was invited back to Lincoln Center to join the Juilliard ensemble Axiom for a performance of Morton Feldman's Rothko Chapel at the Tully Scope Festival, which was praised as a ‘pensive and mystical performance’ by The New York Times.
 The ensemble has performed at Weill Recital Hall at Carnegie Hall, the Brooklyn Academy of Music, The Metropolitan Museum of Art, Miller Theatre at Columbia University, The Morgan Library, the Quebec International Festival of Sacred Music, The Twelfth Night Festival, and at Bargemusic with The Knights chamber orchestra.
 Last season, in a performance hailed as ‘stunning’ by The New York Times, the Choir gave the New York premiere of the lost Russian masterwork, Passion Week, by Maximilian Steinberg, and recorded the work for release this season.

 Conductor Steven Fox is Artistic Director of The Clarion Orchestra and The Clarion Choir, and Founder of Musica Antiqua St. Petersburg, which he established as Russia’s first period-instrument orchestra at the age of 21.
-In recent seasons he has made his debut as a guest conductor with Philharmonia Baroque Orchestra in San Francisco, Handel and Haydn Society in Boston, Juilliard415 at Lincoln Center, the Charleston Symphony Orchestra and the Quebec Symphony Orchestra.
+In recent seasons he has made his debut as a guest conductor with Philharmonia Baroque Orchestra in San Francisco, Handel and Haydn Society in Boston, Juilliard415 at Lincoln Center, the Charleston Symphony Orchestra, the Quebec Symphony Orchestra, l’Opéra de Québec and Chicago Music of the Baroque.
+Upcoming debuts include the Edmonton Symphony Orchestra and the Tuscon Symphony Orchestra.
 From 2008 to 2013 he was an Associate Conductor at New York City Opera, and he has served as Assistant Conductor for the Metropolitan Opera Lindemann Young Artists Program and Juilliard Opera.
-Highlights of the coming season include conducting a new production of Mozart's Magic Flute at l’Opéra de Québec and leading Clarion for the second year in performances at the Metropolitan Museum of Art.
+Steven is also the Music Director for the Pro Arte Chorale in New Jersey, and the Taghkanic Chorale in New York.
+Highlights of this season include leading Clarion for the second year in performances at the Metropolitan Museum of Art.

 James Estrin/The New York Times/Redux